DiddiLeija/diddi-and-the-bugs/guide.md

 _New in version 4.0.0._

 _**NOTE:** Custom skin packs are only fully allowed in the Python edition of the game.
-We are working on documentation for the Windows-only and Pyxel-packaged editions, and this probably won't be allowed in the HTML version._
+We are working on documentation/support for the Windows-only and Pyxel-packaged editions, and this probably won't be allowed in the HTML version._

 If you want to load your own skin pack into your Diddi and the Bugs game, follow these steps:

-1. Duplicate the main `resource_diddi.pyxres` file, and name the new file `resource_SKIN PACK NAME.pyxres`.
+1. Duplicate the main `resource_diddi.pyxres` file, and name the new file `resource_SKIN_PACK_NAME.pyxres`.
-2. Using [Pyxel](https://github.com/kitao/pyxel), run `pyxel edit resource_SKIN PACK NAME.pyxres`.
+2. Using [Pyxel](https://github.com/kitao/pyxel), run `pyxel edit resource_SKIN_PACK_NAME.pyxres`.
 3. Use the Pyxel interface to edit your resource.
 You can edit the mobs and the music freely.
-4. Once you're done, save your resource, run Diddi and the Bugs, and select you `SKIN PACK NAME` skin (see the "Using Skin Packs" section above).
+4. Once you're done, save your resource, run Diddi and the Bugs, and select your `SKIN PACK NAME` skin (see the "Using Skin Packs" section above).

 You can see the first 5 skin packs (alphabetically sorted) found in the game's main folder.
 The first skin in that list is loaded during initialization as the default skin [^3].